imagej/imagej.github.io/_pages/scripting/jython/examples.md

 Notice we used:

--   The <i>reduce</i> function to obtain a single value from a list of values (the pixel array) by applying a function to every pair of consecutive values (in this case, the Math.min).
+-   The `reduce` function to obtain a single value from a list of values (the pixel array) by applying a function to every pair of consecutive values (in this case, the Math.min).
--   <i>lambda</i>, which is used to declare an anonymous function that takes one argument.
+-   `lambda`, which is used to declare an anonymous function that takes one argument.
--   The <i>map</i> function, which runs a function given as argument to every element of a list (here, every pixel) and returns a new list with all the results.
+-   The `map` function, which runs a function given as argument to every element of a list (here, every pixel) and returns a new list with all the results.

 ### Extract a specific color channel for a given time frame of a composite image

 Suppose you have a 4D multicolor image, and want to obtain a stack of slices corresponding to a specific color channel and time frame.

 The [CompositeImage](https://javadoc.scijava.org/ImageJ1/ij/CompositeImage.html) is a stack whose slices are interpreted as belonging to specific color channels, Z slices and time frames.
-To find out which slice corresponds to what, use the <i>getStackIndex</i> method of the [ImagePlus](https://javadoc.scijava.org/ImageJ1/ij/ImagePlus.html), which translates between color channels, z slices and time frames to the slice index in the underlying [ImageStack](https://javadoc.scijava.org/ImageJ1/ij/ImageStack.html).
+To find out which slice corresponds to what, use the `getStackIndex` method of the [ImagePlus](https://javadoc.scijava.org/ImageJ1/ij/ImagePlus.html), which translates between color channels, z slices and time frames to the slice index in the underlying [ImageStack](https://javadoc.scijava.org/ImageJ1/ij/ImageStack.html).

     from ij import IJ, ImagePlus, ImageStack